mattlean/lean-js-app-starter/starters/basic-electron/README.md

 #### Step 1.
 Install npm dependencies & devDependencies

-First, open a terminal and install npm dependencies with the following command:
+First, open a terminal, navigate to your project's root directory, and install npm dependencies with the following command:

 ```console
 npm install